 Process Timeline

-This timeline is based on the current quarterly service change schedule occurring in March, June, September, and November.
+This timeline is based on the current tri-annual service changes (beginning with calendar year 2023; prior to that, service changes were made quarterly).
 The "Service Year" aligns with the fiscal year between the months of July to June.